-If you receive a VA impairment rating of 30 percent or higher and have dependents in your household, such as your spouse, children, or elderly parents, you could be eligible for additional compensation, awarded on top of your base amount, on behalf of your dependents.
+There are additional benefits if you receive a VA impairment rating of 30% or higher and have dependents in your household, such as your spouse, children, or elderly parents.
+You could be eligible for additional compensation, awarded on top of your base amount, on behalf of your dependents.

 Permanent and Total Disability

-Veterans eligible for 100 percent impairment ratings and who demonstrate that their condition is not expected to improve may qualify for a permanent and total disability rating.
+Veterans eligible for 100% impairment ratings and who demonstrate that their condition is not expected to improve may qualify for a permanent and total disability rating.

-The benefit of permanent and total disability is that with this designation, you do not have to worry about VA re-reviewing your case down the road and possibly lowering or taking away your compensation.
+The benefit of permanent and total disability is that with this designation, you do not have to worry about the VA re-reviewing your case and possibly lowering or taking away your compensation.

 How to Appeal a Denial of VA Disability Benefits

 VA offers applicants denied disability the opportunity to appeal its decision.
-The process used to be labyrinthian, notorious for its seemingly endless wait times.
-But in 2017, Congress passed and the president signed into law a sweeping reform of the VA disability appeal process.
-The changes to the law are complex.
-Some changes are available now to those Veterans who opt-in to the program.
-The full appeals reform process is not yet in effect.
-At the earliest, appeals reform may go into effect in February 2019
+The process used to be complicated, notorious for its endless wait times.
+But in 2017, Congress passed and the president signed the Veteran Appeals Improvement and Modernization Act.